DanielBGomez/BilgeStatsPit/README.md

 * totalTimeCrowdControlDealt
 ```

-As I could not store the information of the 100,000 games that worked 1 game per second, I stopped the process at **54.947 games**, resulting **549.470** times that a champion was played.
+As we could not store the information of the 100,000 games that worked 1 game per second, we stopped the process at **54.947 games**, resulting **549.470** times that a champion was played.

 Once all the information was saved, we began to apply the processed information.
 First we start with the "**Popular Champions**" ( **Most Picked** ) section on the home page, by requesting the information: